gadenbuie/regexplain/Readme.md

 ![regexplain examples](docs/regexplain-try-this.gif)

-## R Studio Addin
+## RStudio Addin

-The main feature of this package is the R Studio Addin **RegExplain Selection**.
+The main feature of this package is the RStudio Addin **RegExplain Selection**.
 Just select the text or object containing text (such as the variable name of a vector or a data.frame column) and run **RegExplain Selection** from the RStudio Addins